anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 This page describes the following two things.

-- When can a tool be incompatible with Avatar Optimizer?
+- When can a components be incompatible with Avatar Optimizer?
 - How to improve the compatibility?

 If you have some question, please feel free to ask [`@anatawa12@misskey.niri.la` on fediverse][fediverse].

-## When can a tool be incompatible with Avatar Optimizer? {#when-incompatible}
+## When can a components be incompatible with Avatar Optimizer? {#when-incompatible}

-If your tool doesn't add any components to the avatar and does nothing on the build time, your tool is already compatible with Avatar Optimizer!

-If your tool adds some components to portions of the avatar, your tool can be incompatible with Avatar Optimizer.
+If your components are on the avatar and still exists on the time Avatar Optimizer processes, your components can be incompatible with Avatar Optimizer.

 Since Avatar Optimizer has Garbage Collection system for Components and others, Avatar Optimizer has to know about all existing components in the Avatar at the optimization.